 - Falsely representing oneself as an elections official.

-- Spreading false information about voter requirements, such as an ability to speak English, being able to vote without an assistant, or a need to present your voter registration card.
+- Spreading false information about voter requirements, such as falsely claiming that voters must be able to: speak English, vote without an assistant, or present a voter registration card.

 - Displaying false or misleading signs about voter fraud and related criminal penalties

 - Other forms of harassment, particularly harassment targeting non-English speakers and voters of color, including by poll watchers.